oprogramador/plezuro_js/doc/rst/source/tutorial/about/how_to/index.rst

 Plezuro.js
 ==========

-Using a plezuro.jar (download from https://plezuro.herokuapp.com/downloads/plezuro.jar) executable you can compile a script from Plezuro to Javascript.
+Using the plezuro.jar (download from https://plezuro.herokuapp.com/downloads/plezuro.jar) executable you can compile a script from Plezuro to Javascript.
 It works for entire files, not a code embedded in HTML.
 You can use it within a browser, in the server side (using Node.js), for the mobile development (using Cordova) or any other technology that uses Javascript.
-Another important thing is to attach plezuro.js (download from https://plezuro.herokuapp.com/downloads/plezuro.js) library (in HTML for browser and Cordova or using 'require' for Node.js).
+Another important thing is to attach the plezuro.js (download from https://plezuro.herokuapp.com/downloads/plezuro.js) library (in HTML for browser and Cordova or using 'require' for Node.js).
 There is an automated support for all the Javascript libraries because you can use all